Book Printing Tips: A Guide for Authors and Creators

 We recommend 20mm on all four sides as the default for both A5 or A4 style book.

-You do not need to add additional margins on the spine side.
-Some authors do this to try to improve readability, however this actually causes us a huge headache.
+You do not need to add additional margins on the spine side or center gutter.
+Some online sites suggest that authors do this to try to improve readability, however this actually causes us a huge headache.
 Because we manufacture the books ourselves, we take care of that in the cutting and binding step.
-We generally leave 2-3mm extra in the spine side for readability so words are not lost in the spine.
+We generally leave and additional 2-3mm extra in the spine side for readability so words are not lost in the spine.

 Margin Setup Video Tutorials: